madeofpendletonwool/Pinepods-Docs/docs/API/database_queries.md

 ```
     curl -X PUT -H "Api-Key: YOUR_API_KEY" -H "Content-Type: application/json" -d '{"user_id":1, "new_theme":"dark"}' http://localhost:8000/api/data/user/set_theme
 ```

 ### GET /api/data/user/check_downloaded

 This endpoint checks if a specific episode has been downloaded by the user.
+You can only check your own episodes.

 Request Headers
 ```